 Occupational safety, environment, and permits

 Dismantling logistics integrally considers safety and environmental protection.
 Requirements for dust, noise, vibrations, water, and fire protection must be reflected in the planning and continuously monitored during execution.
 Legal and regulatory requirements must be observed depending on the project situation.
 Statements here are of a general nature and do not replace case-by-case review.
+Escalation paths and stop criteria are defined in advance to ensure immediate corrective action.

 - Clarify safety zones, fall protection, load and crane geometries